nbuilding/N-lang-docs/docs/features/operators.md

 ```

 ### `AND`
-The AND operator (`&&` or `&`) can be used on two booleans or two ints, it will either output a bool or a int depending on its inputs.
+The AND operator (`&&` or `&`) can be used on two booleans or two ints, it will either output a bool or an int depending on its inputs.

 When the inputs are booleans it will return true if both of the values are `true`, the `&&` variation is the standard for bools:
 ```js